What do the best audio cables and interconnects sound like? Part 4 - Space and air or drama and emotion

 20th June 2020

-What do the best audio cables and interconnects sound like?
-Part 4-Space and air or drama and emotion.
+A guide to what the best audio cables and interconnects sound like part 4-Space and air or drama and emotion

 One correspondent got in touch recently to ask, ‘I notice that your cables have the tuning capability to deliver “More analytical focus” or “More live feel to the soundstage with larger images”.
 Why can we not have both?
 These are issues that the hifi industry seem unable to deliver on.’